 Sports Venue Inspection Checklist is here for Coaches/Managers to print and complete prior to the commencement of activities.

 Cancellations/forfeits and other changes will be advised via email to students and parents.
 They may also be announced over the PA system.
-If in doubt, you may contact the MCC Front Office on 6216 7900.
+If in doubt, you may contact the College Office on 6216 7900.

 Year to year the College considers interstate and international sporting opportunities for secondary students.
 Competitive school sports championships are combined with educational and cultural opportunities.